12 Raleigh-Made Holiday Gift Ideas

 There's no doubt that Raleigh, N.C.'s "maker" scene is thriving.
 Passionate entrepreneurs are creating and selling handmade products, some nationally-known, throughout the destination.
 And residents and visitors alike are hooked on them.
 If you're looking for the perfect gifts for family and friends this holiday season, the capital city is your place to shop.
 You can't go wrong with these picks:

 Kelly Shatat's jewelry-making started as a hobby, but it didn't take long to bloom into a full-scale business.
 Her jewelry has been featured in publications nationwide and is honored to have been on Oprah's Favorite Things list more than once.
-Hit the DIY Charm Bar at the Moon and Lola headquarters in Apex or at one of the Raleigh locations to personalize jewelry on the spot; monogram and themed charms are at your fingertips.
+Hit the DIY Charm Bar at the Moon and Lola headquarters in Apex to personalize jewelry on the spot; monogram and themed charms are at your fingertips.
 For animal lovers, the Oprah's Favorite Things-featured pet ornaments are perfect for the holidays.

 The chocolate factory in downtown Raleigh, dreamed up and created by Sam and Starr Ratto and Chris Heavener, offers up bean-to-car chocolate using fair-trade, organic beans, which Sam sources himself from Central and South America.
-Popular picks are the 70% Classic Dark chocolate bar and the 70% Dark Chocolate with Organic Candy Cane (pictured below), available now and throughout the holidays.
+Popular picks are the 70% Classic Dark chocolate bar and the 70% Peppermint chocolate bar (pictured below), available now and throughout the holidays.

 Escazu, also downtown, offers up handcrafted bars, truffles, confections and more.
 Inspired by a 2005 trip to an organic cacao farm in Costa Rica, Hallot Parson returned to the U.S. and began to study the chocolate making process and how it might be produced on a small scale.
 Soon enough, his chocolate would become a Raleigh favorite.
 Goat's Milk, Sea Salt and Roasted Nib are a few of the bars you can choose from.